 Tip

-Want to back up your important WhatsApp data like contacts, chat history, or media?
-With IONOS HiDrive Cloud Storage you can access your data from any device at any time.
+Want to back up your most important WhatsApp data, like contacts, chat history, or media?
+With IONOS HiDrive Cloud Storage, you can access all your data from any device.

 Does the cost of a video call differ from voice and text messages?
 And what settings do video calls offer?
 Below you’ll find a summary of the most important information.